Ridreb05/DataAuthProject/README.md

 # Data Authorization Simulator

-A minimal but industry-practice-following .NET 8 SignalR service that demonstrates row- and column-level data authorization, enforced entirely by the `role` claim in a client's JWT, with the actual authorization rules stored in the database rather than hardcoded in C#.
+ .NET 8 SignalR service that demonstrates row- and column-level data authorization, enforced entirely by the `role` claim in a client's JWT, with the actual authorization rules stored in the database.

-The project includes a real login backend: username/password authentication against bcrypt-hashed credentials, short-lived JWT access tokens, rotating refresh tokens with reuse detection, account lockout after repeated failed attempts, and rate limiting on the auth endpoints.
-Nothing here is a hand-crafted or pre-signed test token — `wwwroot/demo.html` signs you in for real, the same way any client would.

 ## Contents